- About About

 The state legislature adopted the Medical Marijuana Program Act (MMPA), known as SB 420 (Vasconcellos), in 2003.
 MMPA establishes a voluntary ID card program, protections for transporting cannabis, and a legal framework to protect not-for-profit patients’ cooperatives and collectives.
-The voluntary registry issues ID cards through each county’s health department.
-A state-issued ID card is not required to be a legal patient, but it offers protection from arrest for patients in possession of no more than eight ounces of usable cannabis or cultivating no more than six mature or twelve immature plants.
-Patients and their designated caregivers without a state ID card or those in possession of larger quantities are afforded an affirmative defense, if charged.
-Patients may cultivate or possess any quantity reasonably necessary for managing their medical condition.
-Qualified patients on probation or parole may legally use medical cannabis with the consent of their probation or parole officer.
+The voluntary registry issues ID cards that offer protection from arrest for patients and caregivers in possession of no more than eight ounces of useable cannabis, or cultivating no more than six mature or twelve immature plants.
+Patients and designated caregivers without a state ID card or those in possession of larger quantities are afforded an affirmative defense.
+Qualified Patients on probation or parole may legally use medical cannabis with the consent of their probation or parole officer.
 Municipalities may restrict or ban the operation of not-for-profit cooperatives and collectives in their jurisdiction.